ARTICLE

 Emergent Layer

 The top layer of the rainforest is the emergent layer.
 Here, trees as tall as 60 meters (200 feet) dominate the skyline.
 Foliage is often sparse on tree trunks, but spreads wide as the trees reach the sunny upper layer, where they photosynthesize the sun’s rays.
-Small, waxy leaves help trees in the emergent layer retain water during long droughts or dry seasons.
-Lightweight seeds are carried away from the parent plant by strong winds.
+In this layer, strong winds carry and spread lightweight seeds from the parent plant.

 Animals often maneuver through the emergent layer’s unstable topmost branches by flying or gliding.
-Animals that can’t fly or glide are usually quite small—they need to be light enough to be supported by a tree’s slender uppermost layers.
+Animals that cannot fly or glide are usually quite small, as they need to be light enough to be supported by a tree’s slender uppermost layers.

-The animals living in the emergent layer of the Amazon rainforest include birds, bats, gliders, and butterflies.
-Large raptors, such as white-tailed hawks (Geranoaetus albicaudatus) and harpy eagles (Harpia harpyja), are its top predators.
+The animals living in the emergent layer of the Amazon rainforest include birds, bats, gliders and butterflies.
+Large raptors, such as harpy eagles (Harpia harpyja), are its top predators.

-In rainforests on the island of New Guinea, pygmy gliders populate the emergent layer.
-Pygmy gliders (Acrobates pygmaeus) are small rodents that get their name from the way flaps of skin between their legs allow them to glide from branch to branch.
+In Australian rainforests, pygmy gliders (Acrobates pygmaeus) populate the emergent layer.
+Pygmy gliders are marsupials, and they get their name from the way the flaps of skin between their legs allow them to glide from branch to branch.

-Bats are the most diverse mammal species in most tropical rainforests, and they regularly fly throughout the emergent, canopy, and understory layers.
-For instance, one of the world’s largest species of bat, the Madagascan flying fox (Pteropus rufus)—found on the African island of Madagascar—is an important pollinator that mainly feeds on juice from fruit, but will chew flowers for their nectar.
+Bats are the most diverse mammal species in most tropical rainforests, and they regularly fly throughout the emergent, canopy and understory layers.
+For instance, one of the world’s largest species of bat, the Madagascan flying fox (Pteropus rufus)—found on the African island of Madagascar—is an important pollinator that mainly feeds on juice from fruit but will also chew flowers for their nectar.

 Canopy Layer

 While trees in the emergent layer rely on wind to scatter their seeds, many canopy plants, lacking wind, encase their seeds in fruit.
-Sweet fruit entices animals, which eat the fruit and deposit seeds on the forest floor as droppings.
+Enticed by the sweet offering, animals eat the fruit and deposit seeds on the forest floor as droppings.
 Fig trees, common throughout most of the world’s tropical rainforests, may be the most familiar fruit tree in the canopy.

-With so much food available, more animals live in the canopy than any other layer in the rainforest.
-The dense vegetation dulls sound, so many—but not all—canopy dwellers are notable for their shrill or frequent vocalizing.
-In the Amazon rainforest, canopy fruit is snatched up in the large beaks of screeching scarlet macaws (Ara macao) and keel-billed toucans (Ramphastos sulfuratus), and picked by barking spider monkeys and howler monkeys.
-The silent two-toed sloth chews on the leaves, shoots, and fruit in the canopy.
+With so much food available, more animals live in the canopy than in any other layer in the rainforest.
+Many—but not all—canopy dwellers are notable for their shrill or frequent vocalizing.
+In the Amazon rainforest, canopy fruit is snatched up in the large beaks of screeching scarlet macaws (Ara macao) and keel-billed toucans (Ramphastos sulfuratus), and picked by barking spider monkeys (Ateles) and howler monkeys (Alouatta).
+The silent two-toed sloth (Choloepus) chews on the leaves, shoots and fruit in the canopy.

-Thousands and thousands of insect species can also be found in the canopy, from bees to beetles, borers to butterflies.
-Many of these insects are the principal diet of the canopy’s reptiles, including the "flying" draco lizards of Southeast Asia.
+Thousands of insect species can also be found in the canopy, from bees to beetles, borers to butterflies.
+Insects are an important part of the diet of the canopy’s reptiles, including the "flying" Draco lizards of Southeast Asia.

 Understory Layer

-Located several meters below the canopy, the understory is an even darker, stiller, and more humid environment.
-Plants here, such as palms and philodendrons, are much shorter and have larger leaves than plants that dominate the canopy.
-Understory plants’ large leaves catch the minimal sunlight reaching beyond the dense canopy.
+Located several meters below the canopy, the understory is an even darker, stiller and more humid environment.
+Plants here, such as palms, are much shorter and have larger leaves than the plants that dominate the canopy.
+The large leaves of understory plants are able to catch the minimal sunlight reaching beyond the dense canopy.

-Understory plants often produce flowers that are large and easy to see, such as Heliconia, native to the Americas and the South Pacific.
+Understory plants often produce bright flowers, such as Heliconia, native to the Americas and the South Pacific.
 Others have a strong smell, such as orchids.
 These features attract pollinators even in the understory’s low-light conditions.

-The fruit and seeds of many understory shrubs in temperate rainforests are edible.
-The temperate rainforests of North America, for example, bloom with berries.
+The fruit and seeds of some understory shrubs in temperate rainforests are edible.
+The temperate rainforests of North America, for example, are known to feature shrubs with berries.

 Animals call the understory home for a variety of reasons.
 Many take advantage of the dimly lit environment for camouflage.
-The spots on a jaguar (Panthera onca), which are found in the rainforests of Central and South America, may be mistaken for leaves or flecks of sunlight, for instance.
-The green mamba, one of the deadliest snakes in the world, blends in with foliage as it slithers up branches in the Congo rainforest.
-Many bats, birds, and insects prefer the open airspace the understory offers.
+The spots on a jaguar (Panthera onca) -- found in the rainforests of Central and South America -- may be mistaken for leaves or flecks of sunlight, for instance.
+The green mamba (Dendropaspis viridis), one of the deadliest snakes in the world, blends in with foliage as it slithers up branches in the Congo rainforest.
+Many bats, birds and insects prefer the open airspace the understory offers.
 Amphibians, such as dazzlingly colored tree frogs, thrive in the humidity because it keeps their skin moist.

-Central Africa’s tropical rainforest canopies and understories are home to some of the most endangered and familiar rainforest animals—such as forest elephants, pythons, antelopes, and gorillas.
-Gorillas, a critically endangered genus of primate, are crucial for seed dispersal.
-Gorillas are herbivores that move throughout the dark, dense rainforest as well as more sun-dappled swamps and jungles.
+Central Africa’s tropical rainforest canopies and understories are home to some of the most endangered and familiar rainforest animals—such as forest elephants (Loxodonta cyclotis), pythons, antelopes and gorillas.
+Gorillas -- a group of primates consisting of two critically endangered species, eastern gorillas (Gorilla beringei) and western gorillas (Gorilla gorilla) -- are crucial for seed dispersal.
+Gorillas are herbivores that move throughout the dark, dense rainforest as well as more sun-dappled swamps.
 Their droppings disperse seeds in these sunny areas where new trees and shrubs can take root.
 In this way, gorillas are keystone species in many African rainforest ecosystems.

 Forest Floor Layer

 The forest floor is the darkest of all rainforest layers, making it extremely difficult for plants to grow.
-Leaves that fall to the forest floor decay quickly.
+Instead, this layer is the main site of decomposition.
+When leaves fall to the forest floor, they decay quickly.

-Decomposers, such as termites, slugs, scorpions, worms, and fungi, thrive on the forest floor.
+Decomposers, such as termites, slugs, worms and fungi, thrive on the forest floor.
 Organic matter falls from trees and plants, and these organisms break down the decaying material into nutrients.
-The shallow roots of rainforest trees absorb these nutrients, and dozens of predators consume the decomposers!
+The shallow roots of rainforest trees absorb these nutrients and dozens of predators consume the decomposers.

-Animals such as wild pigs (Sus scrofa), armadillos, and anteaters forage in the decomposing brush for these tasty insects, roots and tubers of the South American rainforest.
-Even larger predators, including leopards (Panthera pardus), skulk in the darkness to surprise their prey.
-Smaller rodents, such as rats and lowland pacas (a type of striped rodent indigenous to Central and South America), hide from predators beneath the shallow roots of trees that dominate the canopy and emergent layer.
+Animals such as collared peccaries (Pecari tajacu), armadillos and anteaters forage in the decomposing brush for these tasty insects, roots and tubers of the South American rainforest.
+Even larger predators, including leopards, skulk in the darkness to surprise their prey.
+Smaller rodents, such as rats and lowland pacas (Cuniculus paca)—a type of striped rodent indigenous to Central and South America—hide from predators beneath the shallow roots of trees that rise through the other layers.

 Rivers that run through some tropical rainforests create unusual freshwater habitats on the forest floor.
 The Amazon River, for instance, is home to the boto (Inia geoffrensis), or pink river dolphin, one of the few freshwater dolphin species in the world.
 The Amazon is also home to black caimans (Melanosuchus niger), large reptiles related to alligators, while the Congo River is home to the caimans’ crocodilian cousin, the Nile crocodile (Crocodylus niloticus).